 b.
 Livestock Production

-Proprietors or owners for every barangay engaged in livestock production, specifically carabao, cattle, hog, chicken and duck, in different stages of their life cycle.
-As of 2011, Barangay Aya and Tranca have the highest number stocks.
+Barangay that owns livestock production engage in raising carabao, cattle, hog, chicken, and duck.
+As of 2011, Barangay Aya and Tranca have the highest number of stocks.

-The areas cover by forest lands/public land in Talisay is 2,396.59 hectares which is 63.13% of the total land area of the Talisay.
-Though, nursery production in Talisay is rampant, there are no data showing that there is a production forest in Talisay.
+The areas covered by forest lands/public land in Talisay is 2,396.59 hectares which are 63.13% of the total land area of the Talisay.
+Though nursery production in Talisay is rampant, there are no data showing that there is a production forest in Talisay.

-Based on FGD, from time to time, Talisay constituents conduct reforestation activity to some area that they considered critical or denuded.
-This activity is in response to avoid previous landslide with flashflood in Caloocan on 1969.
+Based on FGD, from time to time, Talisay constituents conduct reforestation activity in some areas that they considered critical or denuded.
+This activity is in response to avoid a similar landslide with a flashflood that occurred in Caloocan in 1969.

 e.
 Aqua Farming

 Aside from growing punla (seedling or sapling), Taliseños’ other forms of livelihood are aqua farming and artificial flower making.
 Numerous fish pens are situated in the waters of Taal Lake where the fish culture is very much taken care of by the locals.
 Tawilis, Maliputo, and Tilapia can be found in great abundance in Taal Lake.
 With this, aqua farming becomes a good and vital source of income for the people.